Disease Guide ·Tail Pocket Infection ·2026

 What Is a Tail Pocket Infection

-A tail pocket is a small indentation or fold of skin located directly beneath the tail, typically where a corkscrew or tightly curled tail meets the body.
-This pocket collects dead skin cells, moisture, fecal residue, and natural oils — creating ideal conditions for bacterial and yeast infections.
-The deeper the pocket and the tighter the tail curl, the worse the problem.
-Some pockets are so deep they're essentially hidden skin folds.
-A hidden skin fold that most owners don't know exists until infection strikes
+A skin fold beneath a curled tail that traps dead skin cells, moisture, and oils-creating ideal conditions for bacterial and yeast infections.
+The deeper and tighter the tail curl, the worse the problem.
+A hidden skin fold most owners don't know exists until infection strikes

 Symptoms - What to Watch For

-Foul smell coming from the tail area.
-Scooting or rubbing the rear on the ground.
-Swelling, redness, or discharge around the base of the tail.
-Dog licking or biting at the tail base excessively.
-Visible pus or dark, waxy buildup in the pocket.
-Pain when the tail area is touched.
+Foul smell from the tail area.
+Scooting or rubbing the rear.
+Swelling, redness, or discharge at the tail base.
+Excessive licking or biting.
+Visible pus or dark, waxy buildup.
 Most common first sign: persistent bad smell from the rear

 Diagnosis - $50-$150

-Physical examination by your vet is usually sufficient — the infection is visible upon lifting the tail and inspecting the pocket.
-Skin cytology ($50-$100) identifies whether bacteria, yeast, or both are present.
-Culture and sensitivity ($100-$200) may be done for chronic or resistant infections.
-No imaging or bloodwork is typically needed.
+Physical exam usually sufficient-the infection is visible when lifting the tail.
+Skin cytology ($50-$100) identifies bacteria or yeast.
+Culture ($100-$200) for chronic or resistant cases.
+No imaging or bloodwork needed.
 Average $50-$150

 Treatment - $100-$300 per Episode